 We encourage employers to visit our campus and interview our students in person.
-To reserve your on-campus interview date, simply fill out our Recruiting Form, or contact Tovah Miller, legal recruitment coordinator, and we will schedule a date for you.
+To reserve your on-campus interview date, simply fill out our Recruiting form or contact us and we will schedule a date for you.
 This service is free to employers.

 If you can’t interview on campus, we can help you gather résumés of qualified candidates.
 Please complete our Request Résumés form, and we will forward students’ résumés and application materials by your deadline.